The Dorset Project

 The Details: Colours, Handles & Bespoke Details

-The client chose Herringbone Paints Cathedral Stone for the cabinetry in the project, which work perfectly together!
-The handles are beautiful Corston handles in Burnished Brass.
+The client chose a bespoke colour, close to Herringbone Paints Cathedral Stone and our Castle stain for the cabinetry in the project, which work perfectly together!
+The worktop is Silestone Statuario and the appliances are a combination of a Fischer & Paykal fridge, Miele hob and Neff ovens.
+The handles are from Corston.

 “It's just a lovely place to be, it functions well and looks beautiful.”